Your Kids’ Costumes Matter Too

 7. When in doubt, just don’t.

 It’s common knowledge that donning blackface or brownface is totally inappropriate.
 And most people know that afros and headdresses are offensive.
-After that, though, Halloween dressing rules can be very murky.
+After that, though, costume rules can be very murky.

-But Trump-effect be damned, I still believe that most Canadians don’t want to disrespect anyone.
+But I still believe that most Canadians don’t want to disrespect anyone.
 I truly believe that most of us don’t feel that our good time should come at the expense of someone else’s.

 So, if you’re not sure about a costume, explain your feelings to your child and move on.
 Their classrooms and friend groups are — in big cities and small towns — more diverse than ever.
 You’ll be surprised at how progressive and thoughtful your kid is.
 They don’t want to be “that guy” either.